Parsa3323/AdvancedArmorStands/SECURITY.md

 * Include steps to reproduce the problem if possible.
 * Do NOT share exploit details publicly; we will handle them securely.

-Your contribution helps keep our project secure—thank you for your support!
+Your contribution helps keep our project secure, thank you for your support!